sparkdq-community/sparkdq/docs/source/getting_started/built_in_checks.rst

     :header: "Check", "Description"
     :widths: 20, 80

+    ":ref:`column-presence-check` ", "Verifies the existence of required columns in the DataFrame, independent of their data types."
     ":ref:`schema-check` ", "Ensures that a DataFrame matches an expected schema by verifying column names and data types, with optional strict enforcement against unexpected columns."